AcroMedia/commerce-demo/README.md

 Please note, our team is busy completing service work for clients, and thus, we will not be able to help you with setting up the demo on your own.
 If you’re having trouble, some things that could cause your issue are:

-* Is your site running on PHP 7.1?
+* Is your site running on PHP 7.1 or higher?
-  * If not, you'll need [this patch](https://www.drupal.org/node/2898119).
 * Are your Drupal file & folder permissions correct?
 * Flush caches (i.e. through Drupal UI or run `../vendor/drush/drush/drush cr` from within `/web`)
 * Update entities (i.e. run `../vendor/drush/drush/drush entup` from within `/web`)